 A: WREB is a testing agency only and does not issue licenses.
 Successful completion of the WREB dental exam does not constitute licensure in any state.
 Questions regarding licensing and reciprocity should be directed to the state board where licensure is sought.
 You can find links to all WREB member states, the American Association of Dental Boards, and other state boards under Member States and School Links.

-A: Assistants and Patients may enter the clinic with you at 7:00 am on the clinic days 1, 2 and 3.
-For Patient comfort, Patients should not be sent to the grading area any earlier than 15 or 20 minutes before the exam begins.
+A: Assistants and patients may enter the clinic with you at 7:00 am on the Clinic Days 1, 2, and 3.
+For patient comfort, patients should not be sent to the grading area any earlier than 15 minutes before the exam begins.
 The exam officially begins at 8:00 am.
-The Patient line will not move until the exam begins.
+The patient line will not move until the exam begins.
 Candidates who are assigned Endodontics the first morning of the exam may not submit patients until 10:00 am.
+Remember to allow breaks for yourself, your assistant and patient.

 Q: Do I have to have my patient in line for grading by 10:30 am on the last day of the exam?

-A: You have until 11:00 am to have your Patient in line for grading on the last day.
-For Clinic Day 1and 2, your patient must be in line for grading by 4:30 pm.
+A: You have until 11:00 am to have your patient in line for grading on the last day.
+For Clinic Day 1 and 2, your patient must be in line for grading by 4:00 pm.

 Q: Are translators allowed on the clinic floor?